viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 In this tutorial, you will learn how to use two Viam services together:

 - The [data management](#the-data-management-service) service, which you will use to capture images from a camera on your smart machine and sync them to the cloud.
-- The [ML model](#the-ml-model-service) service, which you will use to tag and filter these images by shape, and to train a machine learning model based on these images.
+- The [ML model](#the-ml-model-service) service, which you will use to tag and filter these images by detected object, and to train a machine learning model based on these images.

 Working together, these two services enable to you train and continually refine an ML model that your smart machine can use to make intelligent decisions about the world around it.